kurt-rhee/kurt-rhee.github.io/_posts/2024-01-19-a-physical-shade-shape-calculation-algorithm.md

 ### Shadow Mapping

 ![aliasing example]({{ site.url }}/assets/images/3d-aliasing.png#center)
+Figure 2:  Alias problems with the shadow map technique

 Shadow mapping is an incredibly fast algorithm which solves the 3D shading problem in an ingenious way.
 First, every object in 3D is projected into a plane which is perpendicular to the incoming rays of the sun.
 For the sake of his blog post we will consider the incoming rays of the sun as a **directional light**, meaning rays from the light source are all parallel to one another.
 By projecting the objects in the 3D scene onto a plane perpendicular to the lights incoming rays, the algorithm has created a 2D scene from the perspective of the light source.
 Any objects not visible from the perspective of the incoming light rays are in shadow.